RESOStandards/reso-certification-help/docs/providers.md

 Performance is measured on:

-**Payload Size** - a measure of how much data was retrieved when sampling the selected resource.
-When All is selected, it's the average across all resources found, measured in megabytes (MB).
+**Payload Size** - measures how much data was retrieved when sampling the selected resource.
+"All" represents the average across all resources found, measured in megabytes (MB).

-**Response Time**- shows how long, on average, a request to the given server took to complete, measured in seconds (s).
+**Response Time** - shows how long, on average, a request to the given server took to complete, measured in seconds (s).

 **Seconds per 1K Records** -  is an estimate of how many seconds it might take to pull 1,000 records using pages of 100 records.
 It's based on the average response time found during data sampling and validation.
 Measured in seconds (s).

-**N/A** means that the given recipient has not completed Data Dictionary Availability 1.7 testing yet.
+**N/A** - means that the given recipient has not completed Data Dictionary 1.7 availability testing yet.
 Please contact RESO at certification@reso.org if you have any questions.

 # Data Dictionary Report
 The Data Dictionary Report allows you to explore the data elements of the server submitted for RESO certification.